vikasgokavi/S3-Object-Storage-and-Governance/README.md

 A bucket policy is a set of permissions associated with an S3 bucket.
 It is used to control access to an entire bucket or to specific directories within a bucket.​

-In this task, you use the AWS Policy Generator to create a bucket policy to enable read and write access from the EC2 instance to the bucket to ensure your reporting application can successfully write to S3.​
+In this task, we use the AWS Policy Generator to create a bucket policy to enable read and write access from the EC2 instance to the bucket to ensure our reporting application can successfully write to S3.​
 Right-click this link sample-file.txt, choose Save link as, and save the file locally.​

 Return to the AWS Management Console, go to the menu and select S3.​

 ​<img width="960" alt="Screenshot 2024-03-23 215606" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/f6b8273a-b49c-47e3-9834-98de52bd3ac5">

-5.In the S3 Management Console tab, select the name of your bucket.​
+5.In the S3 Management Console tab, select the name of our bucket.​

 Choose Upload and use the same upload process as in the previous task to upload the sample-file.txt.​